KtaneModules/ktanemodkit-official-oops-Corsaka/README.md

-#hello i am a bad to the bone mod hee hoo
+# hello i am a bad to the bone mod
-hee hoo
+video game